|Advanced Investment Analysis|

-This is considered to be a defect in the IRR as a measure of the worth of an investment - see MIRR for more information.
+This is considered to be a defect in the IRR as a measure of the worth of an investment and is the reason for preferring the MIRR.
 Put another way, we are assuming that the value of money over time is governed by the computed IRR and not the prevailing safe market rates.

-As the IRR is the rate that makes the NPV zero we have to solve the equation for a value of I that makes the NPV zero in this equation:
+As the IRR is the rate that makes the NPV zero, we have to find a value of I that makes the NPV zero in this equation:

 It should come as no great surprise that the IRR cannot be calculated directly.